-Moody's has assigned the University the rating of "A2".
-Any desired explanation of the significance of such rating should be obtained from Moody's.
 Standard & Poor's has assigned the University the rating of "A".
-Any desired explanation of the significance of such rating should be obtained from Standard & Poor's.
-There is 'no assurance that a particular rating will pertain for any given period of time or that it will not be lowered or withdrawn entirely if, in the judgment of the agency, circumstances so warrant.
+Any desired explanation of the significance of such ratings should be obtained from Standard & Poor's.
+Moody's has assigned the University the rating of "A3".
+Any desired explanation of the significance of such ratings should be obtained from Moody's.
+There is no assurance that a particular rating will pertain for any given period of time or that it will not be lowered or withdrawn entirely if, in the judgment of the agency, circumstances so warrant.
 Any downward revision or withdrawal of any such rating could have an adverse effect on the market price of the Bonds.
 Neither the Underwriter, the Issuer, nor the University has undertaken any responsibility either to bring to the attention of the Owners of the Bonds any proposed change in or withdrawal of such ratings or to oppose any such revision or withdrawal.